 Value of the financial interest (dollar ranges are acceptable), or a statement that value is not readily determined;

-Description of how the SFI relates to the PHS Research and the basis for determining that the SFI conflicts with the Research;
+Description of how the SFI relates to the funded Research and the basis for determining that the SFI conflicts with the Research;

 Description of the key elements of the Management plan, as described above.

-On an annual basis, SPA reports to PHS the status of any previously identified FCOI, and any changes to the Management plan.
+On an annual basis, SPA reports to PHS, NSF or other sponsor the status of any previously identified FCOI, and any changes to the Management plan.

-SPA submits Retrospective Review and mitigation reports promptly to PHS as necessary.
+SPA submits Retrospective Review and mitigation reports promptly to PHS , NSF or other sponsors as necessary.

 Records and CONFIDENTIALITY